Bipartite algebraic graphs without quadrilaterals: Fields of finite characteristic

 \section{Fields of finite characteristic}

 A standard model-theoretic argument allows us to transfer statements over fields of characteristic $0$ to the fields of large characteristic.

 \begin{theorem} Let $\phi$ be a sentence in the language of rings.
-The following are equivalent. \begin{enumerate}[noitemsep, nolistsep] \item $\phi$ is true in complex numbers. \item $\phi$ is true in every algebraically closed field of characteristic zero. \item $\phi$ is true in all algebraically closed fields of characteristic $p$ for all sufficiently large prime $p$. \end{enumerate} \end{theorem}
+The following are equivalent. \begin{enumerate}[nosep] \item $\phi$ is true in complex numbers. \item $\phi$ is true in every algebraically closed field of characteristic zero. \item $\phi$ is true in all algebraically closed fields of characteristic $p$ for all sufficiently large prime $p$. \end{enumerate} \end{theorem}

-The theorem is an application of the compactness theorem and the completeness of the theory of algebraically closed field of fixed characteristic.
+The theorem, which can be found as a part of {\cite[Corollary 2.2.10]{MR1924282}}, is an application of the compactness theorem and the completeness of the theory of algebraically closed field of fixed characteristic.
 We refer the readers to \cite[Section 2.1]{MR1924282} for further details of the theorem and related notions.

 As quantifiers over all polynomials are not part of the language of rings, one has to limit the degree of hypersurface $H$ and the complexity of the open set $X$ in Theorem~\ref{main_partial_result}.
 We now formulate the analog over the fields of large characteristic.